virtualmadden/TinyUrl.Api/README.md

 # TinyUrl.Api
-A small Python 3 API to handle tinyurl creation and management.
+A small Python 3 API to handle Tiny Url creation and management.